Fountain of The Sun, Rastau, The Missing Portion of the Ancient Egyptian Religion

 The text above talks about heat somewhere in Rastau.
 Ancient Greek historians have written that the fountain of the sun of Siwa Oasis was boiling hot at midnight.
 The idea behind the text above could have been based on the hot water of the fountain at midnight.

 From Budge's dictionary and other texts we can say now that Rastau has many different sections.
 In the quote above the dead man says that he is born in Rastau.
-Pictures show people are born from lotus flowers.
+Pictures show people born from lotus flowers.
 So the lotus flowers must be somewhere in Rastau, and we should put the lotus flowers in the upper part of it, in the place where they are supposed to be.
 Rastau is also a gate between the netherworld and heaven, so the sun god must be entering and leaving the netherworld from Rastau.
-And if we continue collecting the attributes of Rastau in this way, we will have a clear idea about it, and a better understanding of the Egyptian religion.
+And if we continue collecting the attributes of Rastau in this way, without ignoring anything at all, we will have a clear idea about it, and a better understanding of the Egyptian religion.

-A group of gods and people are born from Lotus flowers, in Rastau (from the quote above: I am he who is born in Rastau).
+A group of gods and people born from Lotus flowers, in Rastau (from the quote above: I am he who is born in Rastau).

 Internal gates inside Rastau (Peter Renouf, Book of the Dead, Ch.cxlvii, p.296 - 298)